rudynicolop/FFPL-fork/STRUCTURE.md

 ### Section 1.4: Type Safety

 All the lemmas, theorems, and corollaries from this section are in `stlc/types.v`.
 The Coq file contains comments explaining with Lemma/... the proofs correspond to.

+### Section 1.5: Termination

+All the lemmas, theorems, and corollaries from this section are in `stlc/logrel.v`.
+This is using the definitions and theory for parallel substitution in `stlc/parallel_subst.v`.
+(We don't rigorously develop that theory in the lecture notes.)
+The Coq file contains comments explaining with Lemma/... the proofs correspond to.